Are Life Coaches Irresponsible For “Pressuring” Someone into Career or Life Coaching?

 A Coach Would be Irresponsible if They DID NOT Encourage Someone They Can Help

 First of all, I don't like the word “pressure”.
-That word brings to mind forcing someone to do someone to do something they don't really want to do, which never works out well.
+That word brings to mind forcing someone to do someone something they don't really want to do, which never works out well.
 I never “pressure” anyone into coaching, but I do “strongly encourage” some people to move forward.

 If I know that I can help someone, that they will make more money back than they invested, and the only sticking point is price, I would be irresponsible if I DID NOT strongly encourage them to buy.
 It would be irresponsible for me to not try and get them to grasp that they are in the limiting “I can't afford it” mindset and to get them thinking of this instead as an investment that pays for itself.
 That's why I got into coaching, to make a difference in people's lives.

 That's the difference, it's not about the cost.
-It's about the desire and commitment.
+It's about desire and commitment.
 I've learned to stop chasing people who don't have the desire and aren't truly committed because I can't help them.

 If someone truly is willing to take responsibility for themselves, put in the effort, wanted to work with me, and I knew that I could help them, then I would be irresponsible for not helping them break out of the “I can't afford it” mindset so that they can improve their lives.